 The Top Paint Colors for Dark Rooms, Plus How to Choose One

-The key to making a decision you don’t regret as soon as the paint dries, is to understand a few things about how color behaves in dark rooms, as well as the room you’re painting.
+I’ve found that the key to making a decision you don’t regret as soon as the paint dries, is to understand a few things about: 1. how color behaves in dark rooms, and 2. the vibe of room you’re painting.

 After writing about paint colors for decorating magazines for more than 12 years, and choosing dozens of paint shades for my own homes and Airbnbs, I’ve got some hard-earned tips on picking paint colors for all sorts of spaces.